Balancing Speed and Coverage in Monorepo Testing

 1. Shard execution: Configure distributed task runners to split test suites across multiple CI agents based on historical runtime data and file change patterns.

-2. Implement remote caching: Cache test results and dependency trees to skip unchanged packages entirely, reducing feedback loops to under 3 minutes.
+2. Implement remote caching: Cache test results and dependency trees to skip unchanged packages entirely, reducing feedback loops to under 3 minutes for most PRs.

-3. Target changed files: Use --changed-since (or equivalent) to trigger targeted unit and integration runs.
+3. Target changed files: Use --changed (Vitest) or Nx/Turborepo affected commands to trigger targeted unit and integration runs.
 Reserve full E2E suites for nightly builds or release gates.

 4. Validate coverage consistency: Merge partial reports deterministically before publishing to centralized dashboards.